Download a copy of this week's worship folder

 Reformed in Understanding.

 By "Reformed" we mean that we believe that the Bible is the only rule for faith and life.
 In the 16th and 17th centuries, men of faith who believed this simple truth sought to reform the Roman church.
 This group, collectively known as Protestants, formed churches teaching five doctrines that became known as the "Doctrines of Grace."
-We affirm all of these essential teachings of Christian faith and for this reason identify with the Reformers calling ourselves "Reformed."
+We affirm all of these essential teachings of Christian faith and for this reason call ourselves "Reformed."

 Baptist in Practice.